 Cloud security continues to be a top concern for IT leaders.
 As organizations aggressively pursue digital initiatives, cloud adoption increases.
 And the push toward the cloud is expected to continue.

 Why is cloud security still so troubling for many organizations?
 There are many reasons, not the least of which is fear.
-We have all seen some very costly examples of data breaches play out in big bold letters in the media.
+We have all seen very costly examples of data breaches play out in big bold letters in the media.

 You can, however, reduce your risk of serious loss with a solid security strategy.

-Five Key Elements of a Strong Cloud Security Strategy
+5 Key Elements of a Strong Cloud Security Strategy

 Every effective cloud security strategy includes a plan of action.
 You have to assume a breach will occur at some point.
 As a result, you need a documented plan with defined roles and responsibilities — including names of specific departments and individuals — so everyone in the organization knows what is expected of them to minimize the impact and return to normal business operations.
 The plan should also be tested, reviewed and updated at least once a year.

 Cloud security is a shared responsibility between you and your cloud provider.
 To develop a cloud security strategy that will protect your organization, it’s important that you understand where the provider stops and where your responsibility begins.

 Fortra’s Alert Logic is a managed detection and response (MDR) solution provider.
 Our security experts, data scientists, vulnerability researchers, and 24/7 monitoring capability can help you proactively identify vulnerabilities and root out threat actors so you can deliver the best protection possible for your organization’s applications and data.